oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     --set traefik.hostname=sample-domain1.org
    ```

-   This creates an Kubernetes Ingress that helps route HTTP traffic from the Traefik load balancer's external port 30305 to the WebLogic domain's 'cluster-1' cluster's 8001 port.
+   This creates an Kubernetes Ingress that helps route HTTP traffic from the Traefik load balancer's external port 30305 to the WebLogic domain's `cluster-1` 8001 port.
 Note that the WDT config map in this sample changes the cluster's port from 9001 to 8001 (9001 is the original port configured using the WDT model defined within in the image).

 3. Send a web application request to the load balancer: